liveha/NMBU-BIO326/Binning_metaBAT.md

 _How many bins did you get?__
-Look at the file size of the bins using `ls -l` (NB: we will look at genome size in the checkM results), have you seen similar contig sizes earlier in the this data lab?_
+Look at the file size of the bins using `ls -l` (rough estimate to have an idea of the genome size.
+We will look at the actual genome size in the checkM results below), have you seen similar contig sizes earlier in the this data lab?_

 Spend some time exploring the MAGs;
 * How many contigs are in each MAGs?
 And what can this tell us?